Dougal Howard

 Dougal Howard (born 25 March 1996) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
 Formerly playing for Port Adelaide, which recruited him with pick 56 in the 2014 national draft, he was traded to St Kilda at the end of the 2019 season.

-Howard is currently the Saints' vice-captain.
+Early life and junior football

+Howard was born and raised in Wagga Wagga, New South Wales and he played his junior football with the East Wagga Kooringal club.
+As a teenager he moved to Albury to study at university where he played with the Murray Bushrangers and attracted the interest of AFL scouts.

 AFL career

 Port Adelaide

 Howard made his debut in the first Showdown of the 2016 AFL season at Adelaide Oval.
 Howard played only three games until an anterior cruciate ligament injury ended his season prematurely.